Christina-na/cse15l-lab-reports/index.md

 * The output is not an error.

-   c.
-With a path to a file as an argument
+3. With a path to a file as an argument
-      i. case 1:
+   a. case 1:

 ```
 [user@sahara ~]$ ls Hello.java